 - 5. In the Wireless Network (2.4 GHz b/g/n/ax) section, select a WiFi mode from the Mode menu. - Up to 54 Mbps.
-This mode allows 802.11n, 802.11g, and 802.11b devices to join the network but limits 802.11n devices to functioning at up to 54 Mbps. - Up to 286 Mbps.
-This mode allows for reduced interference with neighboring WiFi networks.
-This mode allows 802.11n, 802.11g, and 802.11b devices to join the network but limits 802.11n devices to functioning at up to 286 Mbps. - Up to 600 Mbps.
-This mode allows 802.11n, 802.11g, and 802.11b devices to join the network and allows 802.11n devices to function at up to 600 Mbps.
+This mode allows WiFi devices to join the 2.4 GHz band of the network and function at up to 54 Mbps, depending on the WiFi standard that they support. - Up to 286 Mbps.
+This mode allows for reduced interference with neighboring WiFi networks while offering the highest possible speed. his mode allows WiFi devices to join the 2.4 GHz band of the network and function at up to 286 Mbps, depending on the WiFi standard that they support. - Up to 600 Mbps.
+This mode allows WiFi devices to join the 2.4 GHz band of the network and function at up to 600 Mbps, depending on the WiFi standard that they support.
 This mode is the default mode. - 6.
 In the Wireless Network (5 GHz a/n/ac/ax) section, select a WiFi mode from the Mode menu. - Up to 286 Mbps.
-This mode allows 802.11ac, 802.11n, and 802.11a devices to join the selected WiFi network in the 5 GHz band of the network but limits 802.11ax, 802.11ac, and 802.11n devices to functioning at up to 286 Mbps. - Up to 600 Mbps.
-This mode allows for reduced interference with neighboring WiFi networks.
-This mode allows 802.11ac, 802.11n, and 802.11a devices to join the selected WiFi network in the 5 GHz band of the network but limits 802.11ax and 802.11ac devices to functioning at up to 600 Mbps. - Up to 1200 Mbps.
-This mode allows 802.11ac, 802.11n, and 802.11a devices to join the selected WiFi network in the 5 GHz band of the network and allows 802.11ax and 802.11ac devices to function at up to 1200 Mbps.
-This mode is the default mode. - 7.
-Click the Apply button.
+This mode allows WiFi devices to join the 5 GHz band of the network and function at up to 286 Mbps, depending on the WiFi standard that they support. - Up to 573 Mbps.
+This mode allows WiFi devices to join the 5 GHz band of the network and function at up to 573 Mbps, depending on the WiFi standard that they support. - Up to 1200 Mbps.
+This mode allows WiFi devices to join the 5 GHz band of the network and function at up to 1200 Mbps, depending on the WiFi standard that they support.
+This mode is the default mode.